Who has never dreamed of having a panther, a lion, or a big cat in their living room? With these bigger cat breeds, the dream can come true.

 9- The Bengal, The Miniature Panther

 The Bengal comes from the cross between a domestic cat and an Asian leopard cat in the 1960s.
 It arrived late in France since the first birth dates from 1993!

-This 35 cm mini-panther can weigh up to 7 kg.
-Its dress is necessarily spotted (spotted) or rosette (two-tone spotted) or marbled (flanks with a snail shell pattern).
-Although resembling its wild ancestor, the Bengal is an excellent companion, sporty and agile, which will need space.
+This 17 inches mini-panther can weigh up to 15 lb.
+Its dress is either spotted, rosette (two-tone spotted), or marbled (flanks with a snail shell pattern).
+Although resembling its wild ancestor, the Bengal is an excellent, sporty, agile companion who will need space.

 10- The Chausie, The Asian Wild Cat

-The Chausie is the result of a cross between a domestic cat and an Asian wild cat, Felis chaus, whose appearance it has kept.
-The breed is recent officially recognized by the LOOF in 2003.
+The Chausie results from a cross between a domestic cat and an Asian wild cat, Felis chaus, whose appearance it has kept.

-Powerful and muscular, it measures between 25 and 50 cm and weighs between 6 and 12 kg for the largest males.
-This athlete needs a spacious environment to exercise and hunt, but he especially appreciates the company of his owners, from whom he claims a lot of affection.
+Powerful and muscular, Heit measures between 10 and 20 inches and weighs between 13 and 26 lb for the largest males.
+This athlete needs a spacious environment to exercise and hunt, but he especially appreciates the company of his owners, for whom he claims a lot of affection.
 Not so wild, the animal!

 Feline Breeds: Learn More To Make An Informed Choice

-Are you thinking of adopting a kitten and you are at the stage of questioning your breed?
+Are you considering adopting a kitten, and are you at the stage of questioning your breed?
 Purebred or no pedigree?
 Long or short hair, grey, black, white, or tortoiseshell?
 Beyond appearance, the breed of your future kitten could be a good indicator of its behavior.
 By taking the time to choose a breed that suits you, you maximize the compatibility between this little kitten and your lifestyle!
-In this article, we accompany you in this beautiful reflection by guiding and equipping you with reliable sources of information.

 The Little History Of Feline Breeds